-- Downgrading the Orchid Fusion VMS software is not supported. - As of March 2021, we have implemented a date-based software version numbering system.
-From this point forward, the software version number will represent the year and month in which the software was released.
-For example, version 21.3, the first release with the new numbering system, was released in March of 2021.
-(Version 2.16 was the last release under the old numbering system.) - As of version 21.9, Orchid Fusion VMS no longer provides installers for Ubuntu 14.04. - You may notice that there are very few mentions of Orchid Hybrid VMS in this guide (even though the Orchid Fusion VMS User Guide and Admin Guide cover both Fusion and Hybrid).
+- Downgrading the Orchid Fusion VMS software is not supported. - As of version 21.9, Orchid Fusion VMS no longer provides installers for Ubuntu 14.04. - You may notice that there are very few mentions of Orchid Hybrid VMS in this guide (even though the Orchid Fusion VMS User Guide and Admin Guide cover both Fusion and Hybrid).
 Since Orchid Hybrid VMS is a managed system, IPConfigure will perform the Hybrid installation and the configuration that is required for some special features.